 From the mid-17th-century, a mansion existed, a Jacobean pile, until the much-hailed Sir Bertram Clough William-Ellis remodelled the house in the 1900s.
 He retained some features, such as the attractive porch.
 Clough William-Ellis is known for the incredible Welsh village of Portmeirion, which rather over-shadows his distinguished military career.
 He received the Military Cross in the 1918 honours list.

 The Laura Ashley Connection

-During World War Two Laura Mountney met Bernard Ashley in London at a youth club.
+During World War Two, Laura Mountney met Bernard Ashley in London at a youth club.
 Bernard served in the British Army (Gurkhas), but the pair continued to write.
 Shortly after the war, they married.
-While working, raising two children, she revived her interest in quilting, then designing headscarves and table mats.
+While working and raising two children, she revived her interest in quilting, then designing headscarves and table mats.
 Her husband, a brilliant engineer, built a printing machine in the attic churning out printed scarves, which become extremely popular.
 Eventually, she opened a shop in the early 1960s, and the business took off - quite literally, the Ashley’s then bought aircraft, boats and houses.
-Laura Ashley, at only 60, died from injuries sustained after a felling down a set of stairs in 1985.
+Unfortunately, Laura Ashley, at only 60, died from injuries sustained after falling down a set of stairs in 1985.